TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

          Local Update tool class

-         If this file is found it will install a new menu item, "UPDATE", in the EM when looking at details for the extension.
+         If this file is found it will install a new menu item, "UPDATE", in the extension manager when looking at details for the extension.
 When this menu item is selected the class inside of this file (named `ext_update`) will be instantiated and the method "main()" will be called and expected to return HTML content.